iZeaoGamer/Zector/major.md

 - Disabled Fire and Lava Damage in plots.
 - Clean-up core once again, removed useless events that we didn't need.
 - Added on Screan texture animation upon player join!
+- Removed Weather and lightning strikes from occurring during storm.